DHTMLX/gantt-docs/data/desktop/howtostart_dotnet_core.md

 How it works:

-- in GET requests, tasks are loaded from the database and the output is the data transfer objects of the tasks;
+- in GET requests tasks are loaded from the database and the output is the data transfer objects of the tasks;
-- in PUT/POST requests DTOs are received as the input that is converted to a Task model and the changed are saved to the Database Context.
+- in PUT/POST requests tasks come from the client as WebAPITask classes.
+They are represented in this way in dhtmlxGantt.
+So, you should convert them into the format of our data model for EntityFramework (Task class).
+After that it will be possible to save changes in DatabaseContext.

 {{snippet	Controllers/TaskController.cs}}